 Now that Halloween is over and Thanksgiving is on the horizon, the official shopping season for Christmas in in full swing!
-Whether you are heading to the mall or your window shopping online, it’s important that you avoid any speed bumps along the way.
+Whether you are heading to the mall or your window shopping online, it’s important that you avoid any speed bumps during Black Friday and Cyber Monday.

 “Significant spending over such a small period of time can increase the opportunities for identity theft and identity fraud,” said Mike Prusinski, Senior Vice President of Corporate Communications with LifeLock.
 “Simply being a smart shopper doesn’t necessarily ensure you have done enough to reduce all the risks surrounding identity theft this holiday season.
 Sometimes drastic times calls for drastic measures, and this season maybe it’s the right time to go beyond the normal tips and suggestions.”